In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 What it does:

 Strategy issues preferred stock that pays fixed dividends, offering investors bitcoin exposure with reduced volatility compared to the common stock.
 As of the time of writing, the Strategy team has already introduced four such instruments.
-All instruments have a par value of $100, which represents the amount investors would be entitled to in the event of a bankruptcy.
-In the following, I will briefly outline these instruments.

 Example: